manifoldmarkets/manifold/docs/docs/api.md

     createdTime: number // milliseconds since epoch
     creatorAvatarUrl?: string

-    // Market attributes.
+    // Question attributes.
 All times are in milliseconds since epoch closeTime?: number // Min of creator's chosen date, and resolutionTime
     question: string

     // Note: This url always points to https://manifold.markets, regardless of what instance the api is running on.
     // This url includes the creator's username, but this doesn't need to be correct when constructing valid URLs.
-    //   i.e. https://manifold.markets/Austin/test-market is the same as https://manifold.markets/foo/test-market
+    //   i.e. https://manifold.markets/Austin/test-question is the same as https://manifold.markets/foo/test-question
     url: string

     outcomeType: string // BINARY, FREE_RESPONSE, MULTIPLE_CHOICE, NUMERIC, or PSEUDO_NUMERIC
     mechanism: string // dpm-2 or cpmm-1

     probability: number
-    pool: { outcome: number } // For CPMM markets, the number of shares in the liquidity pool.
-For DPM markets, the amount of mana invested in each answer. p?: number // CPMM markets only, probability constant in y^p * n^(1-p) = k totalLiquidity?: number // CPMM markets only, the amount of mana deposited into the liquidity pool value?: number // PSEUDO_NUMERIC markets only, the current market value, which is mapped from probability using min, max, and isLogScale. min?: number // PSEUDO_NUMERIC markets only, the minimum resolvable value max?: number // PSEUDO_NUMERIC markets only, the maximum resolvable value isLogScale?: bool // PSEUDO_NUMERIC markets only, if true `number = (max - min + 1)^probability + minstart - 1`, otherwise `number = min + (max - min) * probability`
+    pool: { outcome: number } // For CPMM questions, the number of shares in the liquidity pool.
+For DPM questions, the amount of mana invested in each answer. p?: number // CPMM questions only, probability constant in y^p * n^(1-p) = k totalLiquidity?: number // CPMM questions only, the amount of mana deposited into the liquidity pool value?: number // PSEUDO_NUMERIC questions only, the current question value, which is mapped from probability using min, max, and isLogScale. min?: number // PSEUDO_NUMERIC questions only, the minimum resolvable value max?: number // PSEUDO_NUMERIC questions only, the maximum resolvable value isLogScale?: bool // PSEUDO_NUMERIC questions only, if true `number = (max - min + 1)^probability + minstart - 1`, otherwise `number = min + (max - min) * probability`

     volume: number
     volume24Hours: number